irrevocablesake/Quasar/README.md

   <em>Source Light</em>
 </p>

 In this case, Quad geometry is used to create the shape of light, and one can see that the colors from different light sources **blend** and result into a 3rd color.
+A direction conclusion of that effect is the change in the color of platform: In this case the platform appears to be white-ish in color but if you reference other images, you would see that the true color of platform is blueish.

 #### Ambient Light